Due to the COVID-19 pandemic:

 Applicants outside of the United States must follow the application instructions below.
-Applying to IVC is a two-part process: an online application and submission of additional documents by mail.
+Applying to IVC is a two-part process: an online application and submission of additional documents on-line or by mail.

 STEP 1 - On-Line Application:

-Once you have completed the online application, you will receive an IVC student ID number and the non-refundable application fee will be charged.
-If you do not receive your student ID number, contact our office at email@example.com.
+Once you have completed the online International Application, you will receive an IVC student ID number and the non-refundable application fee will be charged.
+If you do not receive your student ID number, contact our office at email@example.com